jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 ### 320 Calculating levy
 (1) The formula in subsection (2) provides a mechanism for allocating among gambling operators, and collecting from them, the approximate cost of an integrated problem gambling strategy.
-(2) The following formula is to be used to assist in estimating the proposed levy rates payable by gambling operators:where— (A) is the estimated current player expenditure in a sector divided by the total estimated current player expenditure in all sectors subject to the levy
-  (B) is the customer presentations to problem gambling services that can be attributed to gambling in a sector divided by total customer presentations to problem gambling services in which a sector that is subject to the levy can be identified
-  (C) is the funding requirement for the period for which the levy is payable (D) is the forecast player expenditure in a sector for the period during which the levy is payable (W1 and W2) are weights, the sum of which is 1.
+(2) The following formula is to be used to assist in estimating the proposed levy rates payable by gambling operators:levy rate =(((A × W1) + (B × W2)) × C)Dwhere—Ais the estimated current player expenditure in a sector divided by the total estimated current player expenditure in all sectors subject to the levyBis the customer presentations to problem gambling services that can be attributed to gambling in a sector divided by total customer presentations to problem gambling services in which a sector that is subject to the levy can be identifiedCis the funding requirement for the period for which the levy is payableDis the forecast player expenditure in a sector for the period during which the levy is payableW1 and W2are weights, the sum of which is 1.
 (3) In calculating the levy rate under subsection (2),— (a) player expenditure, in amount A,—
     (i) for the New Zealand Racing Board, has the same meaning as betting profits in section 4(2) and (3) of the Gaming Duties Act 1971; and